mendersoftware/meta-mender-community/meta-mender-tegra/README.md

 depending on the hardware platform in use.
 See [meta-tegra release notes](https://github.com/madisongh/meta-tegra/wiki/L4T-R32.3.1-Notes) for details.

-## Maintainer

-The author and maintainer of this layer is:

-- Dan Walkes - <danwalkes@trellis-logic.com> - [dwalkes](https://github.com/dwalkes)

-Always include the maintainers when suggesting code changes to this layer.

 ## Acknowlegements

 Special thanks to [Matt Madison](https://github.com/madisongh) for his contributions to support zeus and later branches,